 Donna Sorkin is Executive Director of the American Cochlear Implant Alliance, a national organization devoted to expanding access to cochlear implantation for all who may benefit.
 She has had a long career in advocacy for people with hearing loss at for-profit and non-profit entities.
 She was previously executive director of two US organizations: Hearing Loss Association of America (an organization for adults) and Alexander Graham Bell Association for the Deaf and Hard of Hearing (with a focus on children).
 Ms. Sorkin served for 11 years as Vice President, Consumer Affairs at Cochlear Americas where she led public policy initiatives and other activities aimed at the broad life needs of cochlear implant users including insurance coverage and reimbursement, habilitation for children and adults, and educational needs of children with cochlear implants.
 She has served on federal, corporate and university boards including the U.S. Access Board (as a Presidential appointee) and the National Institute on Deafness (National Institutes of Health) Advisory Board.
-She currently serves on the Advisory Board of Gallaudet University.
 She holds a Masters in Urban Planning and Public Policy from the Kennedy School of Government, Harvard University.

 Donna Sorkin: Financial: Donna Sorkin is employed by the American Cochlear Implant Alliance.
 She received an honorarium for this presentation.
 Non-Financial: Donna Sorkin wears a cochlear implant.
 She has served on federal, corporate and university boards including the U.S. Access Board, the National Institute on Deafness, NIH and Gallaudet University.

 Sponsor Disclosure: This course is presented by the American Cochlear Implant Alliance in partnership with AudiologyOnline.